 All Aboriginal applicants are encouraged to contact the Students Records Office in the Faculty of Rehabilitation Medicine for an appointment with the appropriate Admission Officer for help in choosing prerequisite courses before applying for admission.
 Applicants should begin admission enquiries as early as possible to establish eligibility.
-Support services are also available through Native Student Services in Athabasca Hall and Native Health Care Careers Program in the Faculty of Medicine and Dentistry.
+Support services are also available through Native Student Services in Student's Union Building and Native Health Care Careers Program in the Faculty of Medicine and Dentistry.

-For further information on admission to particular programs, see §152 (Physical Therapy) and §15.13.1 (Occupational Therapy).
+For further information on admission to particular programs, see 15.14.1 (Occupational Therapy).

-15.13.1 BSc in Occupational Therapy
+15.14.1 BSc in Occupational Therapy

-See §12.6 for information on deadlines for receipt of applications and admission documents.
+See 12.6 for information on deadlines for receipt of applications and admission documents.